cyberlibrarian/cyberlibrarian.github.io/_pages/detection-engineering-notes.md

 *Detection Engineering* is the populized term to describe the practice of designing, developing, and maintaining systems for the detection of cyber threats.
 It is a not a discipline of Engineering as defined by many regulatory bodies, but a term populized through wide-accepted usage in cybersecurity.
 It is used to distinguish between the roles of *Threat Intelligence* and *Incident Response* in *Security Operations*.
 The specific definition varies, but the term itself is now widely used.

+My working definition (subject to change):

+> Detection Engineering and Threat Hunting are part of an agile DevOps threat-informed defense practice that produces and operationalizes threat detection analytics.
+These practices require threat analysis, data engineering, design and management of detection systems, development of detection analytics, and operation/execution of threat detection.
+This is fundemantally a DevOps practice driven by threat intelligence, enabled by data modeling on large datasets, and increasingly requiring the application of statistical techniques.

 Some perspectives on how to define Detection Engineering:

+> Threat hunting and detection engineering are different specializations, but are closely related.
+They have common goal of finding attackers using available data, whether its the attackers that got past your detections (threat hunting) or the next ones through (detections). -- Mark Simos

 > Detection engineering is the process of identifying threats before they can do significant damage.
 Detection engineering is about creating a culture, as well as a process of developing, evolving, and tuning detections to defend against current threats. -- CrowdStrike